nemo-omen/jeffcaldwell.is-astro/src/content/blog/that-didnt-take-long.md

 [syndication](https://indieweb.org/2011/Publish_Then_Syndicate_and_Replicate).
 There's still so much to do!

-I'm looking forward to it.
+I'm really looking forward to it.